Question. What does feeling rushed all the time, quick to anger, anxiety attacks and a shrinking circle of friends and activities have in common?

 Sandy never has enough time to get from one appointment to the next.
 She always feels rushed.
 She admits that she probably fills too much of her day with things to do but she can’t seem to help that.
 “If only I could get a good night’s sleep” she says.

 These individuals are all suffering from nervous systems that have trouble in regulating arousal.
-Arousal is important in understanding how Self-Regulation Therapy works.
+Arousal, or what is often referred to as your activation, is important in understanding how Self-Regulation Therapy works.
 A resilient and healthy nervous system can process and assimilate high levels of arousal to a point of rest in the body.
 A dysregulated nervous system, on the other hand, fluctuates widely from hyperarousal to constriction, never fully achieving a stable balance.
 Some common and visible signs of dysregulation include agitation, shyness, emotional reactivity, rage and hyperactivity.